-- H2.1 The University uses a grade band marking scale as detailed in the Assessment Handbook Section 2.1.7.
+- H2.1 The University uses a grade band marking scale as detailed in Appendix 1.
 This marking scale contains a fixed number of percentage points in each class band which is assigned by a marker for a piece of assessed work. - H2.2 For modules at Levels 3, 4, 5 and 6, the term pass refers to a mark >=40.
 Ungraded credit is a pass.
 Compensated modules are treated as passes for the purposes of determining that the module requirement has been met.
 For modules at Level 7 and above, the term pass refers to a mark >=50.

-Modules utilised solely on the undergraduate professional programmes in Medicine and Dentistry (BDS, MBBS) have a pass mark of 50.
+Modules utilised solely on the undergraduate professional programmes in Medicine, Dentistry, Veterinary Science (BDS, MBBS, BVMS), and Master of Optometry (MOptom) have a pass mark of 50.